Founder & CEO

 Co-Founder & COO

-OurWeekly LA was formed in 2004 as a means to reach the affluent African-American communities of Los Angeles with in-depth coverage on issues pertaining to African-Americans and the communities in which we live.
+OurWeekly LA was formed in 2004 to provide in-depth coverage on issues pertaining to African-Americans living and working in Los Angeles County.

-With a readership of more than 200,000 weekly, the scope of the publication is to provide broad base coverage that is relevant to African-American readers that includes local, state, and national political and community news.
-In addition, the OurWeekly lifestyle sections provide in-depth coverage of art, culture, books, film, music, and entertainment news.
-Other sections include opinion, education, health, real estate, and classfieds.
+With a readership of more than 200,000 weekly, the scope of the publication is to provide broad-base relevant and timely coverage to include: local, state, national, political and community news.
+In addition, our lifestyle sections provide in-depth coverage of art, history, culture, books, film, music, and other entertainment news.
+Other coverage include: opinion, education, and health.

 About Natalie Cole

-Natalie Cole, a 30+ year newspaper veteran is a known entity in the world of print media having spent 24 years in general market, 2 years in alternative and 8 years in niche ethnic media.
-In 2004 she cofounded OurWeekly newspaper, the largest distributing “audited” black owned newspaper in Southern California to which she is CEO & Publisher.
+Natalie Cole, a 40+ year newspaper veteran is a known entity in the world of print media having spent 24 years in general market, 2 years in alternative and 8 years in niche ethnic media.
+In 2004 she founded OurWeekly newspaper, the largest circulation “audited” black owned newspaper distributing on the west coast.
 In 2008 she founded the Urban Media Foundation (UMF), an after school program for inner city youth to learn journalism, media technology, professional development and entrepreneurialism.
 In 2009 Healthier You, a health maintenance quarterly magazine was introduced.
-In 2010 OurWeekly Antelope Valley a hybrid newspaper of Los Angeles and Antelope Valley content was launched.
+In 2010 OurWeekly Antelope Valley, a hybrid newspaper of Los Angeles and Antelope Valley content was launched.
 Finally, in 2011 the West Coast Expo: Business, Technology, Sustainability/Green and Health fair debuted at the L.A.
 Convention Center, to which she is CEO.

 Natalie’s intense entrepreneurial spirit comes from her decades of knowledge and experience gained while leading revenue generating teams for the Tribune Company where she grew through the ranks to become its only Dual Director as Director of Classified Inside Sales for the LA Times and Director of Classified Sales for the Recycler newspaper.
-The LA Times is the largest circulation general market newspaper in California and the Recycler newspaper is the world’s largest “free ad” environment.
+The LA Times was, at that time, the largest circulation general market newspaper in California and the Recycler newspaper is the world’s largest “free ad” environment.

-She and her work and community involvement have been celebrated and she is the recipient of numerous awards and acknowledgements at the local, state and national levels.
+Natalie’s work and community involvement have been celebrated and she is the recipient of numerous awards and acknowledgements.
 She was prominently featured in the inaugural issue of Who’s Who in Black Los Angeles and the inaugural issue of the National NAWBO Magazine.
-She has been a panelist, speaker &/or presenter at various events and conferences for over a decade including the National Association of Advertising, NNPA, Congressional Black Caucus, City of LA Women of Influence series, National Association of Black Journalists (NABJ), NAWBO-LA and others.
+She is a panelist, speaker &/or presenter at various events and conferences.

 About David Miller